yojoots/libbitcoin-system-wiki/Labor-and-Leisure.md

 >
 > Rothbard: [Man Economy and State](https://mises.org/library/man-economy-and-state-power-and-market/html/p/926)

 This subtle error implies that both labor and leisure are economic goods.
 Yet goods neither create nor consume goods.
-Labor (production of economic goods) and leisure (production of non-economic goods) are human actions that consume capital over time.
+Labor (production of economic goods), leisure (production of non-economic goods), and waste (consumption without utility), are human actions that consume capital over time.
 As shown in [Expression Principle](https://github.com/libbitcoin/libbitcoin-system/wiki/Expression-Principle), both labor and leisure are processes that consume one's property.
 In the purest sense, production (including labor and leisure) implies the consumption of the actor’s body.

 > In each hour he will expend his effort toward producing that good whose marginal product is highest on his value scale.
 If he must give up an hour of labor, he will give up a unit of that good whose marginal utility is lowest on his value scale.
 At each point he will balance the utility of the product on his value scale against the disutility of further work.
 We know that a man's marginal utility of goods provided by effort will decline as his expenditure of effort increases.
 On the other hand, with each new expenditure of effort, the marginal disutility of the effort continues to increase.
 Therefore, a man will expend his labor as long as the marginal utility of the return exceeds the marginal disutility of the labor effort .
 A man will stop work when the marginal disutility of labor is greater than the marginal utility of the increased goods provided by the effort.
 >